Kuo Pao Kun: Career and works from 1965 to 1976

 Upon returning to Singapore in 1965, Kuo and Goh founded the Practice Performing Arts School (PPAS) on 1 July that year, providing professional dance and drama courses.
 The founding date was also the day that Kuo married Goh.
-As public perception of Chinese drama during that era was that it had always been a part of cultural and mass political movements, many were unreceptive towards the charging of fees to teach drama.
+During this period, public perception of Chinese drama was largely shaped by its historical association with cultural and mass political movements.
+Consequently, the introduction of tuition fees for drama instruction met with significant public resistance, as the practice was viewed by many as incompatible with the medium's traditional role in social and political mobilization.
 For many years, the dance wing subsidised classes in the drama wing.
 Despite the fact that the idea of professional theatre was not widely accepted then, Kuo noted that young people from all walks of life devoted themselves to theatre courses and remained highly involved in PPAS productions even after they had completed the drama course.

 In 1966, Kuo translated and produced The Caucasian Chalk Circle in Mandarin, the first Brecht play performed in Singapore.
 Kuo and Goh's first daughter Kuo Jian Hong was born in 1967, followed by their second daughter Kuo Jing Hong in 1971.